jkeuper/jkeuper.github.io/_posts/2019-11-20-logging-terminal-session.md

 As a penetration tester you really must log all steps you take to make a complete and detailed report for the client.
-Ofcourse you can't help that once in a while you missed one step.
-From my [training](/posts/security/2019/11/18/pwk-live-course/) I got a valuable tip to use script for logging complete terminal sessions.
+Ofcourse you can't help that once in a while you miss one step.
+From my [training](/posts/security/2019/11/18/pwk-live-course/) I got a valuable tip to use the script command for logging complete terminal sessions.

 ## Using the script command